fnskcjswo123/Othello_Reversi/README.md

 ### Othello_Reversi

-Othello or called Reversi wrote with Python Numpy & Pandas
+Othello(or called Reversi) made with Python Numpy & Pandas

 ## ENG
 Just a reversesi game using python's numpy and pandas!